ljdursi/new-newsletter-page/_interviews/003_UCL_ARC.md

 [00:08:53] **Jonathan Cooper:** 30, I think.

-[00:08:55] **James Heatherington:** Yeah, and it's now mid forties.
+[00:08:55] **James Hetherington:** Yeah, and it's now mid forties.
 So that process has scaled remarkably well of costing people in our grants.
 It's near impossible to hire 30% of an FTE of a good postdoc.
 Because we've got a staff pool model, we can do that.
 And because we're offering a role that's a permanent role rather than the usual precarity of these roles within within the post-doc system, I think we can attract talent.
 Which makes it an attractive mechanisms for people to use.

 Within research grants, tricks over the years included spotting chances where a postdoc has left six months before the end of the research grant, how can the PI use that money.
 We've got an RSE knocking around and they could do some work on the code.
 And that's allowed us to gradually scale it.
 And that was really one of the key things, my group, and that group in UCL then led by Jonathan, and equivalent groups in Manchester, South Hampton, and obviously the very long running Edinburgh Parallel Computing Center up in Edinburgh, that's really the nucleus of the RSE story in the UK, using that method to scale things.